 09 Oct Ready for the social media firestorm

-Speed matters and the CEO needs to step in if needed
+Speed matters and the CEO needs to step in during a social media firestorm

 In May 2013, General Motors had to withdraw a global TV advertising campaign because of disrespectful references to China.
 The commercial was produced for the Chevrolet Trax SUV, one of the then newest models of the US car manufacturer.
 The lines went like this: “In the land of Fu Manchu, the girls all now do the Suzie-Q, clap their hands in the center of the floor, saying ching-ching, chop suey, swing some more.”
 When General Motors learned of this, the company reacted immediately and replaced the commercial with a new version without the insulting verses.